Uzbekistan–European Union relations

 Uzbekistan–European Union relations are the bilateral diplomatic relations between Uzbekistan and the European Union (EU).

-The beginning of the relations of the Republic of Uzbekistan with the European Union was founded on April 15, 1992 with the signing of a memorandum of understanding between the government of the Republic of Uzbekistan and the Commission of the European Communities.
+The beginning of the relations of the Republic of Uzbekistan with the European Union was founded on April 15, 1992, with the signing of a memorandum of understanding between the government of the Republic of Uzbekistan and the Commission of the European Communities.
 Diplomatic relations were established between the parties on November 16, 1994.

 The Partnership and Cooperation Agreement between the European Union and Uzbekistan was signed in Florence in June 1996 at the level of heads of state.

-The current Extended Partnership and Cooperation Agreement was signed on July 6, 2022.
+In October 2025, Uzbekistan and the European Union signed the Enhanced Partnership and Cooperation Agreement (EPCA) in Brussels.
+The EPCA introduces modern mechanisms for trade, investment, governance, and sectoral cooperation, reflecting Uzbekistan’s recent reforms and the EU’s growing engagement in Central Asia.
+It aims to create a more predictable environment for economic ties, strengthen political dialogue, and deepen collaboration in areas such as connectivity, sustainable development, and security.
+The agreement is viewed as a major step toward developing Uzbekistan–EU relations to a more strategic and comprehensive partnership.

-Trade
+Economic relations

 The European Union and Uzbekistan undertake to provide the most convenient state assistance in the following areas: